Is Green Tea Safe During Pregnancy? (Updated 2026 Guide)

 ✗ What to Avoid

-- • Green tea with ginseng - may cause embryonic abnormalities based on animal studies
+- • Green tea with ginseng linked to embryonic abnormalities in animal studies

-- • Green tea with hibiscus - has hormonal activity and potential anti implantation effects
+- • Products with hibiscus has hormonal activity and potential anti implantation effects

-- • Diet green teas with aspartame - limited human data suggests possible developmental concerns
+- • Diet green teas with aspartame or artificial sweeteners

-- • Drinking green tea with meals or prenatal vitamins - interferes with iron and folic acid absorption
+- • Drinking green tea with meals or prenatal vitamins (reduces iron and folic acid absorption)

 Most Common Ingredients in Green Tea Products